totalspectrum/spin2cpp/doc/basic.md

 ### OUTPUT

 A pseudo-array of bits representing the state of output bits.
-On the Propeller 1 this is the 32 bit OUTA register, but on Propeller 2 it is 64 bits.
+On the Propeller 1 this is the 32 bit `OUTA` register, but on Propeller 2 it is 64 bits (comprising both `OUTA` and `OUTB`).

-Bits in `output` may be read and written an array-like syntax:
+Bits in `output` may be read and written an array-like syntax which gives a range of pins to set:
 ```
    output(0) = not output(0)   ' toggle pin 0
-   output(4,2) = 1  ' set pins 4 and 3 to 0 and pin 2 to 1
+   output(4,2) = 1  ' set 4,3,2: pins 4 and 3 to 0 and pin 2 to 1
 ```
 Note that usually you will want to access the pins with the larger pin number first, as the bits are labelled with bit 31 at the high bit and bit 0 as the low bit.